kubeflow/pipelines/samples/contrib/aws-samples/debugger_component_demo/README.md

-# Simple pipeline with train component and debugger
+# Simple Pipeline for Training Component with Debugger

-An example pipeline with only [train component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/train).
-The training component has
+The `debugger-component-demo.py` sample creates a pipeline consisting of only a training component.
+In that component we are using the XGBoost algorithm but with poor hyperparameter choices.
+By enabling debugger rules and hooks, we can quickly learn that the model produced has issues.

 ## Prerequisites